 Shoppers demand product transparency to identify healthy, socially and environmentally friendly products that meet their desired needs and enable them to make an informed purchasing decision.
 In fact pre-pandemic, 74% of US millennials said they are more likely to purchase from brands supporting social issues that they care about.
 Whilst this number seems daunting, it makes things simple as it is rare that there is one that resonates so deeply with so many at once.
 Those brands and retailers that transform and pivot their business with a purpose to support sustainability will be able to resonate with shoppers and deliver an experience that is more authentic and memorable that not only enables survival but most importantly build their reputations and continue to grow their brand loyalty.

 Building the connection between the shopper and brand or retailer is critical.
-In a time where shoppers expect a personalisation at all touchpoints, it is vital that brands and retailers understand what product claims are most important to their shoppers so they can utilise an extensive range of data to drive a unique shopping experience.
-By streamlining the discovery of products by improving search and sort functionality, shoppers are able to find appropriate products based on their needs, encouraging future promotions and interactions to be tailored to the shopper’s needs by personalising the online shopping experience.
+In a time where shoppers expect a personalization at all touchpoints, it is vital that brands and retailers understand what product claims are most important to their shoppers so they can utilize an extensive range of data to drive a unique shopping experience.
+By streamlining the discovery of products by improving search and sort functionality, shoppers are able to find appropriate products based on their needs, encouraging future promotions and interactions to be tailored to the shopper’s needs by personalizing the online shopping experience.